This post may contain affiliate links. See my disclosure policy.

 • pounds boneless skinless chicken breasts, thinly sliced

-• 2 tablespoon olive oil, divided
+• 2 tablespoons olive oil, divided

-• 1-2 tablespoon blackened seasoning
+• 1-2 tablespoons blackened seasoning

 • 1 pound fettuccini noodles